microsoft/dist-ir/docs/pmap.md

 The full explicit `Device` list will be resolved at simulation time.
 When the simulator reaches a `Scatter` or `Broadcast` op, it will index into the
 `DeviceMap` using the op's `Device` key list to determine the list of output devices over which to distribute the input value.
-An empty key list indicates that the top-level `DeviceMap` dictionary keys should be used as the list of output devices.
 Note that we can infer the list of devices over which the `pmap` consumer op is bound to based on this list of output devices.

 If a key in the `Broadcast`/`Scatter` key list is a `Device` variable, then we know the op is within a `pmap` context.
 In this case we would know the